sanger/traction-service/documentation/volume-tracking/docs/setting-up.md

         enabled: false
     ```

-    1. Used for the volume tracking messaging.
+    1. This establishes the connection details used for the volume tracking messaging.
     2. The schema registry is hosted using a `docker-compose.yml` script.
 This is done by running `./docker/dependencies/up.sh` script described in the setup guide (discussed above).
+    3. The AMQP connection established with `broker_host` is **not** for volume tracking.
+This is a queue Traction uses for other purposes.

 6. Run the service.